-The University of Maryland (UM) shuttle provides the UMB community with a variety of bus routes that travel to neighborhoods such as Federal Hill, Mount Vernon, Canton/Fells Point, and the BioPark, transporting UMB students, faculty, and staff to and from the University.
-UM shuttle routes connect with some Baltimore City public transportation such as the Charm City Circulator, the Maryland Transit Administration MARC train, Light Rail, Metro subway, and local bus service.
-Visit the UM shuttle website at www.umaryland.edu/shuttlebus for more information.\
+The UMB shuttle provides the UMB community with a variety of bus routes that travel to neighborhoods such as Federal Hill, Mount Vernon, and Canton/Fells Point, transporting UMB students, faculty, and staff to and from the University.
+UMB shuttle routes connect with some Baltimore City public transportation such as the Charm City Circulator, the Maryland Transit Administration MARC train, Light Rail, Metro subway, and local bus service.
+Visit the UMB shuttle website at www.umaryland.edu/shuttlebus for more information.